TronFortyTwo/Tux-in-Space/README.md

-# CSpace
+# Tux in Space
-CSpace: the space simulator
+Tux in Space: the space simulator

 This program is a simulation game.
 The program simulates the moving, under the phisic's laws, of planets, spaceships, suns, and everything else in